shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-SettingLocalEnvironment.md

 > #### Note
 > The name of your app may be different if you decided to rename it in the Builder, simply make sure to select the app you installed your Hello World extension into.

-When the app was run, code from linked extensions was taken locally and other extensions were fetched from Shoutem server.
+When the app was run, the code from your linked extension was taken locally and other extensions were fetched from Shoutem server.
 Running the app will take some time (around 3-4mins), but now you can develop your extension much faster because you can see the changes you make to your extension in real time, exactly like a regular React Native app.

-Change something inside your extension.
-For example, you could add another line of `<Text>`:
+Lets see how this works.
+Change something inside your extension, for example you could add another line of `<Text>`:

 ```javascript{5}
   render() {